riceissa/issarice.com/pages/content-creation-the-organization-and-dissemination-of-knowledge.md

 ---
-title: Content creation: the organization and dissemination of knowledge
+title: "Content creation: the organization and dissemination of knowledge"
 tags: content-creation, information
 license: CC0
 ...